RyderAnderson508/Project5/README.md

 - Project_5.ipynb – Main Python notebook for the project

-- Project_5.py – Python script version of the project code

 - Project5_AnnotatedCode.docx – Document with explanations of the Python code

 - Project-5_Final_Report.docx – Final report explaining the methods, results, and discussion